Kappyh/Kappyh/README.md

 ### Hi there 👋
-Gabriela Mendes Front End Developer here 🙋‍♀️
+Gabriela Mendes FullStack Developer here 🙋‍♀️

 Working with development for more then 7 years.

 **More about me:**

-🔭 I’m currently working on *Memed* the best heathtech to work in Brazil.
+🔭 I’m currently working on *GlobalHitss* on the Claro Digital Operations projects.

-📖 Studying on IGTI, MBA Full Stack Course.
+📖 MBA in FullStack Development, IGTI.

-🌱 I’m currently learning PHP and Python.
+🌱 I’m currently NestJS and React Native.

 👯 I’m looking to collaborate on **React Native, React, Angular, Vanilla** projects